Nagaraju-techi/simple-open-cv-emotion-detection-project/README.md

 Overlay the summary onto the entire video.
 Convert the output to MP4 format.
 Download the processed video and emotion report.
-🚀 Installation & Usage
+🚀 Installation & Usage🔧 Install Dependencies
-🔧 Install Dependencies
 bash
 Copy
 Edit